scare-scale/ScareScale/src/content/movie/peter-pans-neverland-nightmare-2025.md

     suspense: 0
     psychological: 0
 tmdbBackdropId: /w3R8LTPU3ocl6oXuNkXmqw5bIFi.jpg
+synopsis: "Wendy Darling strikes out in an attempt to rescue her brother Michael from the clutches of the evil Peter Pan who intends to send him to Neverland.
+Along the way she meets a twisted Tinkerbell, who is hooked on what she thinks is fairy dust."
 ---
-Wendy Darling strikes out in an attempt to rescue her brother Michael from the clutches of the evil Peter Pan who intends to send him to Neverland.
-Along the way she meets a twisted Tinkerbell, who is hooked on what she thinks is fairy dust.